For those of you who love French Provincial kitchens, this before and after is for you.

 The doors and panels in this project come from Farmers, situated in the Gold Coast, Queensland.
 They offer a unique product, carefully formed from layers of veneer, treated and painted in two-tone effect to suit your independent requirements and provide the authenticity of a French Provincial Kitchen.

 The existing kitchen was “plain Jane” and not worthy of the beautiful home surrounding it.
 The cooking area was crammed tightly in a corner and the oven was positioned on the opposite corner of the kitchen.
 The Island bench was vastly inadequate and the food storage was virtually non-existent.

 We removed a dividing wall between the existing kitchen and dining room and began designing a French Provincial masterpiece.
 Our client had always wanted a Falcon Stove and a chimney breast.
 We made the right selection of Mantle, corbels, ogees and turned posts to create the perfect mantle.
 To finish it off we used Waratah Stop Flute Capping on top.

 To bring the existing window into the design and include it we added more of the Waratah Stop Flute Capping to create a pelmet.
 The overhead cabinets have an Intermediate Molding fitted along the bottom.
-The Dishwasher was fitted with a full height integrated door.
-Client have selected a ribbed front butler sink and authentic provincial 2 handle tap.
+The Dishwasher was fitted with a full-height integrated door.
+The client has selected a ribbed front butler sink and authentic provincial 2 handle tap.

 We used Warm White spotlights inside the Glass Door Cabinet and underneath the overheads cabinets as well.
 The stone benches are Symphony Grey from Caesarstone with a lamb’s tongue edge work.